 You are traveling along in Germany, and suddenly, on the side of the railroad tracks, there is a cluster of fenced-in tiny houses surrounded by small gardens.
 Are these actual homes?
 Is it a campground for seasonal workers?
 Is this where the Garden Gnomes live when they aren’t in your garden??
 These little plots of land are called Schrebergarten or…

-On May the first, or Maitag, and throughout the month, everywhere you look, you will see Maiglöckchen or Lily of the Valley.
-Flower shops sell bouquets and small posies, you will see image on cards, and people love to give them as a special sweet smelling token of happiness, joy and love.
-What made these little bell shaped flowers such…
+On May the first, or Maitag, and throughout the month, you will see Maiglöckchen or Lily of the Valley everywhere you look.
+Flower shops sell bouquets and small posies.
+You will see images on cards, and people love to give them as a special sweet-smelling token of happiness, joy, and love.
+What made these little bell shaped flowers such an…